Tricky waste

 Fluoros & globes

-Residents of the City of Unley can drop off small quantities of fluoros and globes at the Unley Works Depot, 75 King William Road, Unley.
-(Monday only 7.30am - 3.30pm, closed public holidays).
+Residents of the City of Unley can drop off small quantities of fluorescent light tubes ('fluoros') and light globes at:

 Gas bottles